 Once an offer is made, if you intend to accept the offer, or make a counter-offer, do it as soon as possible.
-Realize that at any time prior to accepting or countering, a buyer can withdraw their offer.
+Keep in mind that at any time prior to accepting or countering, a buyer can withdraw their offer.

-When you make changes to an offer, they require written approval of all parties for the contract to be enforceable.
+When you make changes to an offer, written approval of all parties is required for the contract to be enforceable.
 Know that even minor changes facilitate the opportunity for either the seller or buyer to change their mind.

 To put it simply the last part of the home selling process is closing.
 It is the time between signing the purchase contract (once an agreement on price and terms has been reached) – and the day the deed is actually recorded transferring title.
 Once everything is signed, then escrow closes and your home is sold.

 It doesn’t matter if you have moved once or several times, it is never an easy task.
-There is a lot of emotion associated with selling a home.
-So on to a new adventure.
-The following are some tips you may find helpful.
+There is a lot of emotion associated with selling a home, but also a lot of excitement when moving on to a new adventure!
+The following are some tips you may find helpful during this time: